tquoc229/ai-flow/beta/docs/rules/sections/3-task-management.md

 <step n="2" goal="Learn Task Workflow States">
     <action>
         **4.3 Task Workflow States**
+        The Task lifecycle is defined by the states listed in `task.states` in `config.yaml`.
+The standard states are:
         | State | Description |
         |---|---|
         | `Proposed` | Defined but not yet approved by User. |